Aller au contenu principal

 3. Click the gear icon ⚙.

-4. A style formatting dialog box will appear.
+4. A style format dialog box will appear.

 1. To exit the Format styles dialog box, click anywhere outside the dialog box.